-For even larger swirl ratio ($S \ge 0.8$), the large-diameter tornado breaks down into multiple vortices that chase each other around the perimeter of the large tornado downdraft (Fig. 15.50c).
-The process of changing from a single laminar funnel to a turbulent, multiple-vortex tornado, is called tornado breakdown.
+At swirl ratios of about $S \ge 0.8$ , the parent tornado creates multiple daughter vortices around its perimeter (Fig 15.50c).
 As S continues to increase toward 3 and beyond, the number of multiple vortices increases from 2 to 6.

-Wind speeds and damage are greatest in these small vortices, sometimes known as suction vortices.
+Wind speeds and damage are greatest in these small suction vortices.
 The individual vortices not only circulate around the perimeter of the parent tornado, but the whole tornado system translates over the ground as the thunderstorm moves across the land.
 Thus, each vortex traces a cycloidal pattern on the ground, which is evident in post-tornado aerial photographs as cycloidal damage paths to crops (Fig. 15.51).

-When single-vortex tornadoes move over a forest, they blow down the trees in a unique pattern that differs from tree blowdown patterns caused by straight-line winds (Fig. 15.52).
+When single-vortex tornadoes move over a forest, they blow down the trees in a unique pattern that differs from tree blowdown patterns caused by straight-line downburst winds (Fig. 15.52).
 Sometimes these patterns are apparent only from an aerial vantage point.